LAB02-Admin/HASS.Agent-Docs/docs/introduction.md

 Another reason for HASS.Agent's creation was the ability to receive notifications from HA.
 For instance: someone presses the doorbell, and you get a notification with a picture of the guest on your PC.
 Because I'm usually listening to music with earpods in while working, this would be a good way to get my attention.

-There's a [dedicated notifications page](https://hassagent.readthedocs.io/en/latest/notifications/notification-usage-and-examples/) to help you set things up (with debugging manuals in the left menu), and you can also check its [GitHub readme](https://github.com/LAB02-Research/HASS.Agent-Notifier) for more info.
+Use the [integration installation](https://hassagent.readthedocs.io/en/latest/integration/installation/) to help get you started, or the [notifications example page](https://hassagent.readthedocs.io/en/latest/notifications/notification-usage-and-examples/) for inspiration.

 ----

 ### Media Player

-The mediaplayer integration allows you to use your HASS.Agent as a mediaplayer device: see and control what's playing (regardless of what application you're actually using to play media), and send text-to-speech notifications.
+The mediaplayer allows you to use your HASS.Agent as a mediaplayer device: see and control what's playing (regardless of what application you're actually using to play media), and send text-to-speech notifications.

-There's a [dedicated mediaplayer page](https://hassagent.readthedocs.io/en/latest/mediaplayer/mediaplayer-usage-and-examples/) to help you set things up, and you can also check its [GitHub readme](https://github.com/LAB02-Research/HASS.Agent-MediaPlayer) for more info.
+Use the [integration installation](https://hassagent.readthedocs.io/en/latest/integration/installation/) to help get you started or the [mediaplayer example page](https://hassagent.readthedocs.io/en/latest/mediaplayer/mediaplayer-usage-and-examples/) for inspiration.

 ----